RAStoneroadII/Wine_Review_EDA/README.md

 # Wine_Review_EDA
 ## Overview
-In this project, I took the role of a data analyst for a winery looking to break into the market.
-Based off of the dataset, I transform the data to find out what kind of wine will do the best, as well as what taster to market it to.
+Using an initial dataset from Kaggle, and other sources, I look to answer how a winery would break into the market with a high likelihood of success.
+This project largely involves me applying classical statistical methodology to data, and then visualizing it with the matplotlib.pyplot library.
+The graphcs will then be compiled into a report for stakeholders to read and process.